shellis/thankr/README.md

-# thankr
+# Thankr

 ## What is Thankr?

 Thankr is a smart webapp to help you become happier!
-It lets you add simple moments that you're grateful for.
-From that, it uses a text mining framework called TextBlob based on common natural language processing (NLP) to analyze your entries by looking things like the nouns used, sentiments and word freqency.
-By auto classifying your entry under different 'categories', it identifies top categories that make you happy and gives you a smart suggestion for an activity you can try today.
-Thankr has potential to become smarter as you feed more entries and train the system.
+It lets you add simple moments that you're thankful for.
+From that, it uses a text mining framework based on common natural language processing (NLP) called TextBlob to analyze your entries by looking things like the nouns used, sentiments and word freqency.
+It then auto classifies your entry under different 'categories', identifies top categories that make you happy and gives you a smart suggestion for an activity you can try today.
+Thankr has potential to become smarter as you feed more entries and train the system!

-We hacked this in 12 hours for the 'Powerful Women in Tech Presents: Hack for the World Hackathon' at the Facebook Headquarters. :)
+We hacked Thankr in 12 hours for the 'Powerful Women in Tech Presents: Hack for the World Hackathon' at the Facebook Headquarters. :)

 ## Features

 - logging in/logging out
 - Adding moment entries (date, title, simple text and rating)
+- Auto categorizing your entry through text processing
 - Viewing all moments
-- Auto categorizing your entry through text processing
 - Smart suggestion based on your top category

 ## Screenshots